redhat-openstack/website/source/community/get-involved.html.md

 ### Write

-*   Help improve our knowledge base by turning the best answers to forum questions into a page in our [troubleshooting section](troubleshooting)
+*   Help improve our knowledge base by turning the best answers to questions in the forum or on ask.openstack.org into a page in our [troubleshooting section](troubleshooting).
+In case of ask.openstack.org, a link might be sufficient.
 *   Blog about how you're using RDO.
 If you blog frequently about RDO and OpenStack, consider [requesting that your blog be added](https://wiki.openstack.org/wiki/AddingYourBlog) to the upstream [Planet OpenStack](http://planet.openstack.org/).
 *   Here are some tips on [adding new content](Adding_new_content)